sa-muqtadir/sa-muqtadir.github.io/_posts/2021-11-22-pubupdate.md

 ---
-title: "New Publication: Training Intensity affects implicit learning rates in schizophrenia"
+title: "New Publication: The effect of training intensity on implicit learning rates in schizophrenia"
 categories:
   - Publication
 ---